Aging & Health A to Z

 What is Skin Cancer?

 Skin cancer refers to cancer that develops in one of the tissues of the skin.
-It is becoming more common as years of sun exposure begin to take their toll.
-Some types of skin cancer are, at most, minor hindrances; others are life-threatening conditions.
-In all cases, these cancers are malignant changes in your skin that need to be evaluated and treated by a trained healthcare professional.
-A regular annual check-up and being alert to any skin changes, are the best ways of keeping your skin, and yourself, healthy.
+It is becoming more common as the effects of years of sun exposure begin to show.
+Some types of skin cancer are, at most, a minor problem.
+Other skin cancers are life-threatening conditions.
+Getting a regular annual check-up by a healthcare professional, and being alert to any skin changes, are the best ways of keeping your skin and yourself healthy.

 The Most Common Types of Skin Cancer

 The three types of skin cancer that are most often encountered are: